TinaRmz/Vaccine-DApp/README.md

-# Voting Ballot DApp
+# Voting Vaccine DApp

-Built a voting ballot application with 4 NFL Teams such that there is a chairperson who is authorized to register voters.
+Built a voting ballot application with 4 type of vaccine that there is a chairperson who is authorized to register voters.
 Voters have the permission to vote only after the registration process.

 <small> The smart contract used is based on the example in solidity docs </small>